The World’s Best HTML Template

 Update (May 26, 2008)

 Now there’s also a similarly valid HTML 5 version of the template [gist].
-When you’re sure that it’s only used online and your server is configured properly, omit both the html start tag and the encoding definition as well.
+When only used online on a properly configured server, omit both the html start tag and the encoding definition as well.

 About Me